hunter-ht-2018/ptfuzzer/README.md

 ## How to run

-* You need to open the performance switch of the system everytime you reboot the system.
+* You need to open the performance switch of the system everytime you reboot the system or simply run **config-run.sh**.
 ```
 su
 echo core >/proc/sys/kernel/core_pattern